Editor’s note: This story originally ran Jan. 22, 2018, and was updated Jan. 26, 2023.

 What do you think is the No. 1 cause of death of women in the United States?

 Many people think it’s breast cancer, but that’s not the right answer.
 Heart disease is the No. 1 killer of women, accounting for 1 in 5 deaths each year.
 Cancer—and that’s all forms of cancer combined, not just breast cancer—comes in second place.

 Heart disease is traditionally thought of as a man’s disease, which is one reason why many people don’t know it’s the leading cause of death in American women.
-In fact, heart disease affects more women than men.
+In fact, women are at higher risk of heart attack death and heart failure than men.

-When anyone suffers a heart attack, getting immediate medical help is crucial in helping save that person’s life.
+When anyone suffers a heart attack, getting immediate medical help is crucial to help save that person’s life.
 But women having a heart attack are more likely to experience different symptoms than the ones commonly portrayed on TV and in movies, such as crushing pain to the chest.
 For that reason, they may not realize they need to call 911.

 Here’s what you need to know about heart attack signs and symptoms: